aergoio/aergolite/README.md

 ## Block interval

-Blocks are created by the leader node when using the mini-raft consensus protocol (default).
+Blocks are created by randomly selected nodes on each round when using the `no-leader` consensus protocol (default).

 AergoLite does not produce empty blocks.
 If there is no transaction to be processed, then no block is created.

-A timer for creating a new block is activated when a transaction arrives on the leader node (and the timer is not yet active).
+A timer for creating a new block is activated when a transaction arrives on the nodes (and the timer is not yet active).

 This timeout interval can be configured via URI using the `block_interval` parameter.